awesomebrownies/research-atrium/public/markdown/infiltration.md

 ## Firearms

-The system relies real-time projectile calculations using asynchronous threads.
+The system relies on real-time projectile calculations using asynchronous threads.
 The advantage of such a system is timings for gunfire and hit detection are not limited by the default 20-tick main thread.
 In addition, hitbox calculations are latency compensated and integrated directly into the Raycast API.

 ## Helicopters

-Due to the highly rotational nature of the vehicle, Quaternions were used to track current position - Taking advantage of the mathematical representation, it allowed me to easily transform local offset vectors to absolute coordinates with respect to rotation.
+Due to the highly rotational nature of the vehicle, quaternions were used to track current position - Taking advantage of the mathematical representation, it allowed me to easily transform local offset vectors to absolute coordinates with respect to rotation.

 ## Spatial Interface